sisrfeng/coc-wiki/Language-servers.md

   }
 ```

-`port` is required for socket service and user should start the socket server before coc started.
+`port` is required for a socket service and user should start the socket server before coc starts.

 * `initializationOptions` is the json object that passed to [language server on initialize](https://microsoft.github.io/language-server-protocol/specification#initialize).
-* `settings` contains specific configuration of language server.
+* `settings` contains specific configuration of the language server.
-* `trace.server` controls trace level of communication between server and client, default `"off"`, change to `"verbose"` if you want to checkout all communication.
+* `trace.server` controls trace level of communication between server and client.
+The default is `"off"`.
+Change to `"verbose"` if you want to checkout all communication.
-* `rootPatterns` is used for resolve root path which should contain one of patterns as child directory or file, it will use `"coc.preferences.rootPatterns"` (default to `[".vim", ".git", ".hg", ".projections.json"]`)  when not specified,
+* `rootPatterns` is used to resolve the root path which should contain one of the patterns as a child directory or file, it will use `"coc.preferences.rootPatterns"` (default to `[".vim", ".git", ".hg", ".projections.json"]`)  when not specified,
-* `requireRootPattern` when is true, language server only started when any matched rootPatterns found.
+* `requireRootPattern` when this is true, the language server will only start when any matched rootPatterns found.

 ## Example configuration for custom language servers

-Add `languageserver` section in your `coc-settings.json` for regist custom language servers.
+Add `languageserver` section in your `coc-settings.json` for registering custom language servers.

 ### Dart